bplmaps/lmec-main-site/content/articles/monopolizing-streets.md

 People have, of course, invented dozens of versions of Monopoly over the last century – some to reflect their own communities or cities, and some more silly and abstract like National Parks Monopoly, Ancient Egypt Monopoly, or TV Show Monopoly.
 But most of the city-focused versions do still reflect the bitter and racist history of property value in real estate.

-{{< figure src="https://dl.airtable.com/.attachmentThumbnails/8ce7149d98e7cdc114a270c4ba23e4ab/42aba865" alt="Image Description: A colorful square atlas plate shows a neighborhood of Beacon Hill, including a green park labeled Louisburg Square, two tan parallel streets labeled Mt.
-Vernon and Pickney St., and many pink and yellow property squares, with owners’ names." caption="A colorful square atlas plate shows a neighborhood of Beacon Hill, including a green park labeled Louisburg Square, two tan parallel streets labeled Mt.
-Vernon and Pickney St., and many pink and yellow property squares, with owners’ names." class="figure-right" >}}
+{{< figure src="https://dl.airtable.com/.attachmentThumbnails/8ce7149d98e7cdc114a270c4ba23e4ab/42aba865" caption="A colorful square atlas plate shows a neighborhood of Beacon Hill, including a green park labeled Louisburg Square, two tan parallel streets labeled Mt.
+Vernon and Pickney St., and many pink and yellow property squares, with owners’ names. _G.W.
+Bromley and Co.
+“Atlas of the City of Boston, Mass.”
+(Philadelphia, 1888)._" class="figure-right" >}}

 There have been several “Boston Monopoly” versions created over the years.
 The version we looked at puts Mass Ave. as the cheapest valued property, while Mt.
 Vernon Street takes the place of the luxury priced Boardwalk Square.
 Mt.
 Vernon Street is a residential street in Beacon Hill, where luxury townhouses around Louisburg Square are valued at $5 million; it was named the priciest street in Boston in 2019.
 Beacon Hill, whose North Slope used to be home to much of the city’s Black abolitionist community, is now almost 90% white.